Liu Tianfu: Early life and wartime career

 Liu was born in Guang'an, Sichuan, in October 1908, during the late Qing dynasty.
 He joined the Communist Youth League of China in 1934, and participated in anti-Japanese movement in Shanghai.
 In December 1935, he was arrested by the Kuomintang government for his activities.

 After Japan launched a full-scale attack on Shanghai in August 1937 at the beginning of the Second Sino-Japanese War, Liu was released and enlisted in the 8th Group Army of the National Revolutionary Army to fight in the war.
 In May 1939, Liu transferred to Guangdong province, where he helped organize Communist guerrillas to fight the Japanese.
 He served as Political Commissar of the Guangdong People's Anti-Japanese Guerrillas, also known as the East River Column, commanded by Zeng Sheng.

-After the surrender of Japan in 1945, the East River Column moved north to Shandong, and was reorganized as the Liangguang (Guangdong-Guangxi) Column of the Communist Party's Third Field Army.
+After the surrender of Japan in 1945, the East River Column moved north to Shandong, and was reorganized as the Liangguang (Guangdong-Guangxi) Column of the Chinese Communist Party's Third Field Army.
 Liu served as Deputy Director of the Political Department of the Liangguang Column.
 During the Chinese Civil War, Liu fought in major battles including the Battle of East Henan, the Battle of Jinan, and the Huaihai campaign.
 In September 1949, he moved with the Liangguang Column back south to participate in the battle for Guangdong.